bfairkun/cookiecutter-wflowR-smk/{{ cookiecutter.repo_name }}/README.md

 ### Step 1: Install workflow

-If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/{{cookiecutter.repo_name}}/releases).
+If you simply want to use this workflow, clone the [latest release](https://github.com/bfairkun/{{cookiecutter.repo_name}}).
 If you intend to modify and further develop this workflow, fork this repository.
 Please consider providing any generally applicable modifications via a pull request.

-In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.
+Configure cluster settings in `cluster-config.json`

 ### Step 3: Execute workflow